flink-extended/ai-flow/docs/content/how_to_guides/set_up_mysql_as_backend.md

 mysql_config --version
 ```

-If you are getting `mysql_config: command not found` error, please following below commands to install MySQL client, otherwise you can skip this section.
+AIFlow is tested with **MySQL 5.7+**, if you are getting a lower version or `mysql_config: command not found` error, please following below commands to install MySQL client, otherwise you can skip this section.

 #### macOS(Homebrew)